 About Life Sciences Pittsburgh

-Life Sciences Pittsburgh is an initiative led by the University of Pittsburgh in collaboration with University of Pittsburgh, Bio Breakfast, Innovation Works, Life Sciences Pennsylvania, Magee-Womens Research Institute, Pittsburgh Life Sciences Greenhouse, Pittsburgh Technology Council, UPMC Enterprises, and Women in Bio Pittsburgh.
+Life Sciences Pittsburgh is an initiative led by the Pittsburgh Innovation District in collaboration with the University of Pittsburgh, Bio Breakfast, Innovation Works, Life Sciences Pennsylvania, Magee-Womens Research Institute, Pittsburgh Life Sciences Greenhouse, UPMC Enterprises, and Women in Bio Pittsburgh.
 The site was launched to enhance the region’s connectivity around life sciences and attract new investments and industry partners.

 Accelerating Pittsburgh’s life sciences industry and growing the region’s life sciences ecosystem will amplify Pittsburgh’s leading position in healthcare and research.